alessandrodifilippo/alessandrodifilippo.github.io/_pages/about.md

 Ciao!

-I am Alessandro, a second-year PhD student in Economics at the ifo Institute and LMU (Munich, Germany).
+I am Alessandro, a second-year PhD student in Economics at the **ifo Institute** and **LMU** (Munich, Germany).

-I am generally curious about anything that falls within applied microeconomics, but with a special interest in gender economics!

-Feel free to reach out for a talk, a joke, a game of chess!

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](https://www.reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+My interests are in **labor** and **gender economics**, but I'm generally curious about anything gravitating around applied microeconomics!

+You can find my CV [here](/assets/pdf/Curriculum%20ADF.pdf).
+For anything you cannot find there, feel free to reach out!